we3lab/electric-emissions-misalignment/README.md

-# Electricity costs and emissions incentives are misaligned for commercial and industrial power consumers
+# Retail electricity costs and emissions incentives are misaligned for commercial and industrial power consumers

 Code and data for analysis and visualization accompanying our manuscript entitled "Electricity costs and emissions incentives are misaligned for commercial and industrial power consumers".